SudharshanPalabindela/TerraformScript/README.md

 # TerraformScript
 This is a terraform script that about how to launch an ec2 from scratch, That From VPC and EC2.

+## _**Installation**_

+1. Ensure you have Terraform installed on your local machine.
+2. Clone this repository to your local machine.

+## _**Configuration**_

+### Before running the Terraform code, you need to configure your AWS credentials.
+Follow the steps below:

+1. Sign in to the AWS Management Console.
+2. Go to the IAM service and create a new user with programmatic access.
+3. Assign the user appropriate permissions to create EC2 instances.
+4. Take note of the access key and secret key generated for the user.

 The provided Terraform configuration creates resources in AWS, specifically in the "us-west-2" region.
 It includes the following resources: